 We welcome you to apply.
 The application process is outlined below.
 If there are any questions, feel free to reach out.

-- Sign up for an interview slot by 3/31/17.
-Interviews will be held in 301A.
-Note: This is in the Elementary Education area.
+- Sign up for an interview by April 13, 2018.
+Interviews will be held in 302G.
+Note: This is part of the SELL office suite on the 3rd floor of the Education Building.
 Come to the interview with a sample activity that you would use in a CH.
 You do not need to create materials but must be ready to guide the interviewer(s) through the activity.
 You will also be asked to choose from given materials and detail how one of them could be used for an activity during a Conversation Hour session.
 Click to schedule an interview.

 General Course Information Regarding ASL Classes